-According to Figure 13 : GTM Interpolation compute time with different instance types, we can infer that memory (size and bandwidth) is a bottleneck for the GTM Interpolation application.
+As can be seen in Figure 13, we can infer that memory (size and bandwidth) is a bottleneck for the GTM Interpolation application.
 The GTM Interpolation application performs better in the presence of more memory and a smaller number of processor cores sharing the memory.
-The high memory quadruple Extra-Large instances give the best performance overall, but the High-CPU-Extra-Large instances still appear to be the most economical choice.
+The HM4XL instances give the best performance overall, but the HCXL instances still appear to be the most economical choice (Figure 12).

 6.2.
-GTM Interpolation speedup
+Generative Topographic Mapping Interpolation speedup

 We used the PubChem data set of 26 million data points with 166 dimensions to analyze the GTM Interpolation applications.
-PubChem is an NIH funded repository of over 60 million chemical molecules, their chemical structures and their biological activities.
+PubChem is a repository of over 60 million chemical molecules, their chemical structures, and their biological activities funded by the National Institutes of Health.
 A pre-processed subset of 100,000 data points were used as the seed for the GTM Interpolation.
 We partitioned the input data into 264 files, with each file containing 100,000 data points.
-Figures 8 and 9 depict the performance of the GTM Interpolation implementations.
+Figures 14 and 15 depict the performance of the GTM Interpolation implementations.

-DryadLINQ tests were performed on a 16 core (AMD Opteron 2.3 Ghz) per node, 16GB memory per node cluster.
-Hadoop tests were performed on a 24 core (Intel Xeon 2.4 Ghz) per node, 48 GB memory per node cluster which was configured to use only 8 cores per node.
-Classic Cloud Azure tests we performed on Azure Small instances (single core).
-Classic cloud EC2 tests were performed on EC2 Large, High-CPU-Extra-Large (HCXL) as well as on High-Memory-Quadruple-Extra-Large (HM4XL) instances separately.
-HM4XL and HCXL instances were considered 8 cores per instance while 'Large' instances were considered 2 cores per instance.
+DryadLINQ tests were performed on a 16 core (AMD Opteron 2.3 GHz) per node, 16 GB memory per node cluster.
+Hadoop tests were performed on a 24 core (Intel Xeon 2.4 GHz) per node, 48 GB memory per node cluster that was configured to use only eight cores per node.
+Classic Cloud Azure tests were performed on Azure Small instances (single core).
+Classic Cloud EC2 tests were performed on EC2 Large, HCXL as well as on HM4XL instances separately.
+HM4XL and HCXL